LinguaTechnica/herobook/README.md

 Most tests will work fine using the `fixture` and `component` variables we've already setup for the suite.
 But try to be aware of when you should test things in isolation.

-Now add a test in `nav.component.spec.ts` for the next requirement and make it fail.
+Now add a test in `navbar.component.spec.ts` for the next requirement and make it fail.
 In this example, I've decided I'll have a nav bar in this component and it will contain a link named 'Hero Book' to the the homepage.

 ```typescript
   it('should have nav logo', () => {